jsangco/inklio/Services/Inklio.Sql/README.md

 > NOTE: The SqlPackage step takes about 2 minutes to complete.

+### Troubleshooting

+If there are major changes to the database, the build may fail with an error that says: "*The schema update is terminating because data loss might occur.*"

+In this case appending `/p:BlockOnPossibleDataLoss=false` to the `sqlpackage` command can force the deployment.

 ### Resetting the database locally

 The following script can be used to reset the container for the local db: